replygirl/change-case-object/README.md

 #### `constantCase`

-> Transform into upper case string with an underscore between words.

 ```ts
 constantCase({ some_key: { some_other_key: true })
 // { SOME_KEY: { SOME_OTHER_KEY: true }}
 ```

 #### `dotCase`

-> Transform into a lower case string with a period between words.

 Why would you do this??